-With an address in Yucaipa, California, Cedar Mountain Post Acute is one of just three available facilities in the city.
+With an address in Yucaipa, California, Cedar Mountain Post Acute is one of only two available facilities in the city.
 Featuring an overall score of F, we consider this to be a very poor nursing home.
 This nursing home doesn't seem to have any redeeming qualities.
-In spite of all this, this nursing home surprisingly performed well in our inspections category, which you can find more information about below.
+We were surprisingly able to give this nursing home some positive feedback for our inspections category, which you can find more information about below.

 Cedar Mountain Post Acute